 We could encourage residential and commercial buildings to achieve high sustainability standards.
 Awareness campaigns could increase the understanding of and demand for environmentally friendly homes.
-Page 57 of 78 our natural assets inspired a new infrastructure?

 In a world where... societies have ignored and exploited nature, the climate crisis is accelerating with devastating effects including dramatic floods and droughts.
 In Huntingdonshire it is expected that nearly 1 in 10 homes will be affected by river flooding by 2100.